 Pond pump repair is easier than you think

-Swell returns manager Phil Cross tests and services any pond pumps that are sent back and for the most part, he can repair any issues in two minutes with a screwdriver and some paper towels.
-Pond pump repair often isn't actual repair - more like "pond pump spot maintenance."
+Swell returns manager Phil Cross tests and services all pond pumps that are sent back for inspection.
+For the most part, he can repair any issues in two minutes with a screwdriver and some paper towels.
+Pond pump repair ironically isn't an actual repair - more like "pond pump spot maintenance."

 Phil explained: "Pond pump repair really isn't that complicated.
-When a pump stops working it's usually because of one of two things.
-Either the owner has a problem with their electric, or they haven't bothered to do any basic maintenance on their pump."
+When a pump stops working, it's usually because of one of two things.
+Either the owner has a problem with their electricity supply, or they haven't bothered to do any basic maintenance on their pump."

 The power source can be an issue that is easily resolved as well.
-Because pond pumps are designed to be used outdoors they don't come with a three pin fused plug on like white goods.
+Pond pumps are designed to be used outdoors, therefore they do not come with a 3-pin plug like standard appliances sold on the UK market.

 Phil said: "A common problem in pond pump repair and diagnosis is with the cable.
-People bury them underground and then cut through them with a spade.
+People bury them underground and then accidentally cut through them.
 Your wiring must always be protected.
-And if you have multiple appliances you should use a switchbox, like the Blagdon Powersafe Four Outlet Switchbox."
+If you have multiple appliances, using a switchbox is highly recommended.
+Swell UK offers the Blagdon Powersafe Switch Box, designed to run a maximum of 5 appliances.

-So you haven't got a problem with your electrics or wiring and your pond pump isn't working, or maybe it's working sporadically.
-This is where maintenance comes into play.
-Phil said: "It doesn't matter how good a pond pump is, they will always let in particles from your pond, and over time these particles act like sandpaper and become an abrasive on your rotor.
+If you have not found a problem with your electrics or wiring, and your pond pump is still not working, this is where maintenance comes into play.
+Phil said: "It doesn't matter how good a pond pump is - they will always let in particles or debris from your pond.
+Over time, these particles act like sandpaper and become an abrasive on your rotor.
 Some basic spot cleaning resolves this issue easily."

 Pond pump repair: A simple guide

-So how do you go about pond pump repair and maintenance?
+How do you go about pond pump repair and maintenance?
 Phil let us into his workshop and explained.
-"You start at one end and work your way to the pump," he said.
 "Start by checking the power supply, then the cable, then the pump."
-As Phil took us through the stages of diagnostics he showed us one pump that had been sent back by a customer, an Oase Eco Max 4000 - a top of the range pump.
-But even a top of the range pump needs a little TLC.
+As Phil took us through the stages of running diagnostics, he showed us one pump that had been sent back by a customer.
+He unboxed an Oase Eco Max 4000 - a top of the range pump, but even a top of the range pump needs a little TLC.

 "Straight away I can see they have a problem with blanket weed," said Phil.
-And sure enough the pump's outer casing is now a striking shade of green.
+Upon inspection, the pump's outer casing is a striking shade of green.
 It stands to reason - blanket weed in the pond, equals blanket weed in the pump.
-Something that doesn't make for happy running.
+Something that does not make for happy running.

-Now you can easily check for any simple blockages.
-This pump is pretty clean, so maybe the problem is inside.
+You can easily check for any simple blockages.
+This pump is pretty clean, so maybe the problem is inside the motor housing.
+Checking inside the case, both ends appear to be clear of twigs and grit.
+Therefore, we need to check out the rotor chamber and impeller.

-"First you have to check if there's any blockages in the impeller.
-Pumps suck in anything that's in your pond.
-So if you have overhanging leaves, berries and twigs, these can end up blocking the impeller - but this one is fine."
+"First you have to check for any blockages in the chamber.
+Pumps will suck in anything floating around in your pond water.
+For example, if you have overhanging leaves, berries or twigs, these can find their way to blocking the chamber."

-Similarly, if you buy a combined pond pump, filter and UV, do make sure you check inside to see if there are any plastic bags still on the media.
-Some suppliers place biological filter media in plastic bags and it's vital you remove these, otherwise they can block the flow of water and cause the pump to break.
+Similarly, if you purchase a combined pond pump, filter and UV unit, make sure you check inside to see if there are any plastic bags still present on the media.
+Some suppliers place biological filter media in plastic bags, which counts as packaging for the product.
+It is vital you remove these.
+Otherwise, they can block the flow of water and cause the pump to break.

-But pond slime isn't the only issue.
-Phil said: "The rotor is particular prone to blockages in the south of England.
+When disassembling the pond pump, the impeller is arguably the most fragile component.
+Phil said: "The impeller (also known as rotor) is particularly prone to blockages in the south of England.
 They have quite hard water that is chalky and causes limescale on the rotor.
-It becomes like a cement and makes it difficult for the rotor to do its job."
+It becomes like a cement and makes it difficult for the rotor to do its job properly."

-Phil puts the pump back together, drops it into his testing pond, and the pump now works fine.
-And the whole process could have been prevented with some simple maintenance.
+Phil puts the pump back together, drops it into his testing pond.
+After cleaning and checking the pump, it now works perfectly fine.
+If the customer had followed the basic steps of maintaining their pond pump. this whole process could have been prevented with some simple steps.

-"Another thing you should remember," he said, "is to always test your pump in water.
-Many of them will not run dry.
-And with some pumps like Oase they also have a sensor that stops them working if another device in the pond has an electrical problem."
+"Another thing you should remember," he said, "is to always test your pump with it fully submerged in water.
+Many pumps will not run dry, and are submersible.
+Some pumps like the Oase range have a sensor that stops them from working if another device in the pond has an electrical problem."

 Phil concludes that prevention is better than cure in pond pump repair.

-And Phil reiterates that it doesn't matter how good a pump is, if you don't maintain it expect problems.
+Phil reiterates that it does not matter how good a pump is - if you do not maintain it, expect problems.

-He said: "Oase have always been the Rolls Royce of pond pumps, then you have your Blagdon, Hoselock, Fishmate and now Bermuda.
+He said: "Oase have always been the Rolls Royce of pond pumps.
+Then you have your Blagdon, Hozelock, Fishmate and now Bermuda.
 They all get sent back to us because they all require maintenance.
-Just clean it at the start of the season in Spring and clean it again in the Autumn and you've saved yourself a lot of headaches."
+When maintaining the garden or checking the pond, every few weeks, clean out the pump and check the filter.
+You will save yourself a lot of problems in the long term.
+Maintaining your pond equipment is vital, especially for fish keepers.
+If you choose to neglect these products, you endanger your live-stock.

 any ideas how to clear an airlock??
 Pump working but erratic flow.